 Microsoft Windows 11/10/8.1/8/7/Vista/XP

-Alarms and timers, stopwatches and to-do list, birthday reminders and just about anything you can imagine is readily available.
+Alarms and timers, stopwatches and to-do list, birthday reminders, and just about anything you can imagine are readily available.